allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Expand and Col apse:

-A. On the Sub Event header, expand and col apse the resource roles by clicking the .. control.
+1. On the Sub Event header, expand and col apse the resource roles by clicking the .. control.

-B. On the resource list, expand and collapse the resource roles by clicking the V control.
+2. On the resource list, expand and collapse the resource roles by clicking the V control.

 3. Fill Role:

-A. Click on a resource role to view a list of resources meeting the role requirements.
+1. Click on a resource role to view a list of resources meeting the role requirements.

-B. Select the resource and it is added to the sub-event.
+2. Select the resource and it is added to the sub-event.

 4. Re-order:

-A. On the resource type, click on the .. control and select Re-Order Resource Roles.
+1. On the resource type, click on the .. control and select Re-Order Resource Roles.

-B. Click on the desired resource/resource role and drag to the desired order.
+2. Click on the desired resource/resource role and drag to the desired order.

-C. Click Done.
+3. Click Done.

 Set Resource Time Tracking